 To do this, you may either:

-- Autopopulate the next available position in the location you have specified (Across rows or down columns).
+Autopopulate the next available position in the location you have specified (Across rows or down columns).
 This can be found in the table's toolbar next to the "Print" icon.

-Step 4: Fill the volume, concentration, and container fields (if applicable)
+Step 4: Fill the quantity, concentration, and container fields (if applicable)

-Click into the appropriate cells for volume, concentration, and container fields if you have them.
-You are not required to have a volume nor a concentration for a container.
+Click into the appropriate cells for quantity, concentration, and container fields if you have them.
+You are not required to have a quantity nor a concentration for a container.

 Step 5: Click Transfer